 In the latest episode of Outback Talks: The Employee Engagement Podcast, we sit down with Natania Mathany, Head of People and Culture at the mobile game development company A Thinking Ape.
 In the interview, Natania discusses how core values and community impact employee retention, and how they contribute to her organization's award-winning culture.

-Listen to the podcast or continue reading for a summary of the discussion,
+Listen to the podcast or continue reading for a summary of the discussion, where we touch on topics including:

 When your business is named Most Admired Corporate Culture Winner, you know you're doing something right.